PGS to Offer GeoStreamer X Data in APA 2019 Award Areas

 PGS has GeoStreamer data library coverage over the 2019 APA license areas announced this week by NPD and plans for new acquisition projects in 2020 to further expand this in key areas of the Barents Sea, Norwegian Sea, Viking Graben and Central Graben.

-As a fully integrated company, PGS develops integrated solutions and services to address a variety of APA work program commitments, with existing library data, new acquisition, imaging, G&G analysis, and rock physics.
+As a fully integrated company, PGS develops solutions and services to address a variety of APA work program commitments, with existing library data, new acquisition, imaging, G&G analysis, and rock physics.

 “We have good coverage in the APA awarded areas, with opportunities to grow the recent GeoStreamer X acquisition, opening up prospects in this area with improved illumination and data quality,” says Gunhild Myhr, VP New Ventures at PGS.